phieri/callsign.js/README.md

 ```
 Here `SM8AYA` and `SA8YAY` will be identified.

-You can turn off the pattern search and rely on markup.
+You can turn off the pattern search and rely on markup through the HTML tag `callsign`.
 ```html
 <p>I heard <callsign>SM8AYA</callsign> and <callsign>SA8YAY</callsign> on shortwave.</p>
 ```

-Please consider using the JavaScript file unminified for openness and to promote education.
+Please consider using the files unminified for openness and to promote education.

 # Options
 Options can be set in the variable `csettings`.
 Make sure it's defined before callsign.js executes.
 The defaults are like this: